Tennessee Football Prep Polls

 |8

-Others receiving votes: Morristown West 9.
-McMinn County 5.
-Karns 3.
-Powell 3.
-Portland 2.
+Others receiving votes: Powell 10.
+Sevier County 3.
+Morristown West 2.
+McMinn County 1.

 |Division I - Class 4A